Skip to content

 └── SKILL.md

-Tasks: - [ ] Create SKILL.md files with proper descriptions - [ ] Test discovery in Claude Code and Codex CLI - [ ] Document installation in README - [ ] Add rubric_focus parameter support
+Tasks (Track B): - [ ] Create SKILL.md files compliant with agentskills.io spec - [ ] Implement progressive disclosure loader - [ ] Test discovery in Claude Code, Codex CLI, VS Code Copilot, Cursor - [ ] Add compatibility declarations for major platforms - [ ] Document installation in README

 Deferred: High complexity due to chunk boundary definition and context composition.